CCKJon/CCKJon/README.md

   <br/>
   </h1>

-I'm a passionate Full-Stack Developer with a strong emphasis on Front-End technologies.
+I'm a passionate student, learning about full stack development.
 Crafting elegant and efficient solutions is my passion, and I'm always eager to expand my knowledge and share it with others.
-Over my professional experiences, I've found a love for SvelteKit, a front-end framework that captivates me with its simplicity and incredible ability to overcome the limitations of React and Next.js.
+Over my professional experiences, I've found a love for SvelteKit, a front-end framework that captivates me with its simplicity and powerful set of tools.
 I believe in the power of clean and intuitive code to deliver exceptional user experiences, and SvelteKit perfectly aligns with this philosophy.

-Let me give you a glimpse of my diverse skill set:
+Let me give you a glimpse of my current skill set:

 * **Languages |** JavaScript, TypeScript, Python, HTML, CSS, Tailwind CSS
 * **Front-End |** Svelte, SvelteKit